Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Introduction

-In the original leptogenesis scenario \cite{Fukugita:1986hr}, the $N_i$ are superheavy ($M_i\gg T_{\rm ws}$).
-In this case, their production, freezeout and decay all happen long before sphaleron freezeout ($z_{\rm osc}<z_{\rm eq}<z_{\rm dec}\ll 1$).
-The final lepton asymmetry is produced in the $CP$-violating decay of $N_i$ particles and partly converted into a BAU by the sphalerons.
-The non-equilibrium condition is satisfied by the deviation of the $N_i$ distribution functions from their equilibrium values at $z>z_{\rm dec}$.
-This scenario and various modifications have been studied in the literature in great detail and are reviewed in Refs.~\cite{Buchmuller:2005eh,Davidson:2008bu,Blanchet:2012bk}.
 For $M_i$ in the $\GeV$ range under consideration here, however, the smallness of the light neutrino masses (\ref{mnudef}) implies that the Yukawa couplings $Y_{ia}$ must be very small.
 In this case the $N_i$ production proceeds much more slowly, and the non-equilibrium condition is satisfied by the initial approach of their distribution functions to equilibrium prior to sphaleron freezeout at $z=1$.
 This scenario is often referred to as \emph{leptogenesis from neutrino oscillations} \cite{Akhmedov:1998qx} because coherent oscillations of the heavy neutrinos during their production lead to $CP$-violating correlations between their mass eigenstates at $z\sim z_{\rm osc}$.
 These are then transferred into matter-antimatter asymmetries $\Delta_a=B-L_a/3$ in the individual SM flavours $a=e,\mu,\tau$ when scatterings convert some of the $N_i$ back into SM leptons.
 Here $L_a$ are flavoured lepton asymmetries, which are kept in equilibrium with the baryon asymmetry $B$ by sphaleron processes.
 Since the violation of total lepton number due to the Majorana masses is suppressed at $T>T_{\rm ws}\gg M_i$, the total lepton number remains small initially: $|\Delta_a|\gg |\sum_a\Delta_a|\simeq0$.
-A total asymmetry $\sum_a\Delta_a\neq0$ is, however, generated because part of the asymmetries $\Delta_a$ are converted into helicity asymmetries in the Majorana fields $N_i$ by \emph{washout} processes with an efficiency that depends on the different flavours $a$.\footnote{A simple power counting argument suggests that the flavoured asymmetries $L_a$ are of order $\mathcal{O}[Y^4]$, while the total $L$ (and hence $B$) is of order $\mathcal{O}[Y^6]$.
-This counting, however, is not necessarily valid in the overdamped regime defined below. } If the washout is completed before sphaleron freezeout, all asymmetries are erased.
+A total asymmetry $\sum_a\Delta_a\neq0$ is, however, generated because part of the asymmetries $\Delta_a$ are converted into helicity asymmetries in the Majorana fields $N_i$ by \emph{washout} processes with an efficiency that depends on the different flavours $a$.
+If the washout is completed before sphaleron freezeout, all asymmetries are erased.
 If the washout is incomplete at $z=1$, then a baryon asymmetry $B$ survives, as $B$ is conserved for $z>1$.